 SHOCKWAVE THERAPY FOR PATELLA TENDINOPATHY

-Patellar tendinopathy is a common overuse injury that typically affects active individuals who play sports that involve a lot of jumping (e.g. volleyball or basketball) leading to the nickname “jumper’s knee”.
-However, it can also affect runners and players of field sports that involve quick changes of direction such as football and hockey (Reinking, 2018).
+Patella tendinopathy is a common overuse injury that typically affects active individuals who play sports that involve a lot of jumping (e.g. volleyball or basketball) leading to the nickname “jumper’s knee”.
+However, it can also affect runners and players of field sports that involve quick changes of direction such as football, basketball and hockey (Reinking, 2018).